theOGognf/finagg/docs/configuration.rst

 * ``SEC_API_USER_AGENT`` is for the Securities and Exchange Commission's API.
 This should be of the format ``FIRST_NAME LAST_NAME E_MAIL``.

+The ``finagg install`` CLI will point you where to get free API keys for each of the APIs that require one and write those API keys to a local ``.env`` file for storage.
+See the :doc:`installation docs <installation>` and :doc:`CLI docs <cli>` for more installation CLI details.

 Data Locations
 --------------